Community Services Agency Macomb County assistance programs.

 Another one of the roles of the Macomb Food Program is to teach the community about hunger awareness, offer applications to SNAP, advocacy and to generate financial support.

 There are dozens of food banks and pantries that provide emergency food service to those who live in Macomb County.
 Packages are prepared based on the needs of the person or household that is seeking help.
+Contents can be customized for the sick, disabled, or elderly too.
 Food included in the packages may vary due to what has been donated and enough for a few days will be offered.
+Or find other details and read more on emergency food banks in the state and nationwide.

 The Macomb County Community Services Agency has a couple different federal government created program for children within the county.
 There are 2 programs for children.
 They include Early Head Start and Head Start preschool.
 The staff and teachers from participating schools work with families and students on many different topics of early childhood development.